abdulgbar77/EGR/README.md

-# Wrong-of-Thought: An Integrated Reasoning Framework with Multi-Perspective Verification and Wrong Information (WoT)
+# Errors-Guided Reasoning: Enhanced Framework for Mathematical Reasoning and Multi-Incorrect Feedback in LLM

 <div>